Specialist in Education: Teacher Leadership

 - Summer Semester- April 15th

 The Teacher Leadership program is a Georgia On My Line program (GOML).
 Please visit the VSU GOML Calendar for semester deadlines.
 Submitting an application prior to the deadline does not guarantee processing for your desired semester.
 Your application cannot be processed until all required documents are received by the Valdosta State University Graduate School.
 Admission into the Teacher Leadership program is for a specific semester.
-Teachers will be admitted to this program with the same criteria as used for on-campus Ed.S . degree programs.
+Teachers and employees of an educational agency will be admitted to this program with the same criteria as used for on-campus Ed.S . degree programs.

 Full Admission Requirements:

-- Must hold a clear renewable teaching or service certificate at the masters-level or higher.
+- Must hold a clear renewable (Induction, Professional, Advanced Professional, or Lead Professional Teaching certificate, leadership certificate, service certificate or Life certificate), Georgia teaching certificate at the bachelor’s level 4 or higher.
 Individuals with certification from states other than Georgia must provide documentation of the appropriate certificate.
 Eligibility will be evaluated on a case-by-case basis.

-- Submit a Letter of Assurance form from a current school superintendent (form required).
-The form should provide verification that your school superintendent:
+- Submit a Letter of Assurance form from a current school administrator (form required).
+The form should provide verification that your school superintendent or superintendent's designee:

 - Supports your decision to pursue the degree